Performance vs. Spectral Properties For Single-Sideband Continuous Phase Modulation: Simulation Results

 \subsubsection{99\% Bandwidth occupancy}

 Fig.~\ref{fig:B99} illustrates the performance for $B_{99}$ of SSB-FSK signals compared to $L$RC for different modulation levels M. Besides, the GMSK signal for $BT=0.3$ is also shown as x mark in the plots.
-The SSB-FSK $P_{\text{opt}-\text{max}}$ for all modulation levels $M$ outperform the GMSK, where we obtain an energy consumption gain of $1.35$, $3.03$, and $2.67$ dB, for respectively Config.~$\text{A}_2$, Config.~$\text{A}_4$, and Config.~$\text{A}_8$ for approximately the same bandwidth BW occupancy.
-Similarly, we obtain a bandwidth BW occupancy gain of $0.125$, $0.26$, and $0.233$, respectively for Config.~$\text{B}_2$, Config.~$\text{B}_4$, and Config.~$\text{B}_8$ for almost the same energy consumption.
-Moving to the binary RC, the $P_{\text{opt}-\text{max}-2}$ outperforms the 2RC; however, we obtain the same performance compared to binary 6RC while slightly reducing the complexity of the system, where for Config.~$\text{A}_2$ and Config.~$\text{B}_2$ we use a pulse length $L=5$ instead of $L=6$ (for 6RC).
+Starting with the SSB-FSK curves, the $P_{\text{opt}-\text{max}}$ for all modulation levels $M$ outperforms the GMSK, where we obtain an energy consumption gain of $1.35$, $3.03$, and $2.67$ dB, for respectively Config.~$\text{A}_2$, Config.~$\text{A}_4$, and Config.~$\text{A}_8$ for approximately the same bandwidth $BW$ occupancy.
+Similarly, we obtain a bandwidth $BW$ occupancy gain of $0.125$, $0.26$, and $0.233$, respectively for Config.~$\text{B}_2$, Config.~$\text{B}_4$, and Config.~$\text{B}_8$ for almost the same energy consumption.
+Moving to the binary RC, the $P_{\text{opt}-\text{max}-2}$ outperforms the 2RC; however, we obtain the same performance compared to binary 6RC.
 On the other hand, the $P_{\text{opt}-\text{max}-4}$ and $P_{\text{opt}-\text{max}-8}$ outrun the binary RC for all cases.
-Likewise, for $M=4$, using the $P_{\text{opt}-\text{max}-4}$, we obtain almost the same performance as quaternary 3RC; however, as before, we achieve a lower complexity using a pulse length $L=2$ instead of $L=3$.
+Likewise, for $M=4$, using the $P_{\text{opt}-\text{max}-4}$, we obtain almost the same performance as quaternary 3RC.
 Similarly, for $M=8$, we obtain a slightly better performance using $P_{\text{opt}-\text{max}-8}$ compared to $8$-ary 3RC.
 However, for all bandwidth occupancies, the $P_{\text{opt}-\text{max}-4}$ outperforms the $P_{\text{opt}-\text{max}-8}$, meaning that increasing the modulation level $M$ will not always increase the performance.
-Besides, we can remark the effect of increasing the modulation level $M$ specially between $2$ and $4$, we obtain an energy consumption gain of $1.68$ dB between Config.~$\text{A}_2$ and Config.~$\text{A}_4$ for the same bandwidth occupancy.
-Similarly, considering now the bandwidth occupancy, we obtain a gain of $0.135$ between Config.~$\text{B}_2$ and Config.~$\text{B}_2$ for almost the same energy consumption.
+Besides, we can highlight the effect of increasing the modulation level $M$ especially between $2$ and $4$; we obtain an energy consumption gain of $1.68$ dB between Config.~$\text{A}_2$ and Config.~$\text{A}_4$ for the same bandwidth occupancy.
+Similarly, considering now the bandwidth occupancy, we obtain a gain of $0.135$ between Config.~$\text{B}_2$ and Config.~$\text{B}_4$ for almost the same energy consumption.
+Moving on to SSB-FSK configurations with optimized complexity.
+As observed from Fig. \ref{fig:B99}, configuration ``$5$" and GMSK have similar energy performance and the same number of states $N_{\text{s}}=16$, while ``$5$" has a slightly better $BW$ occupancy with a difference of $\approx 0.03$, which makes ``$5$" the best choice.
+Considering now the configuration ``$1$", we obtain an energy gain of $\approx 0.93$ dB with a slight increase in $BW$ occupancy of $\approx 0.043$ and $\approx 0.073$ compared to GMSK and ``$5$" respectively.
+In complexity, ``$1$" exhibits the lowest number of state $N_{\text{s}}=4$ compared to $N_{\text{s}}=16$.
+Configuration ``$6$" shows a similar performance to ``$1$'', while $1$ offers a remarkably lower complexity in comparison to ``$6$" having $N_{\text{s}}=40$, which makes ``$1$" the best choice compared to ``$5$",``$6$" and the GMSK.
+In the low $BW$ occupancy area, we only have configuration ``$2$" with a similar performance to Config.~$\text{B}_8$ and with a moderate complexity $N_{\text{s}}=32$.
+By comparing configuration ``$3$" with $2$SSB-FSK ($M=2,w=0.8$ and $h=0.43$), we can note that both configurations have similar $BW$ occupancy, while ``$3$" has slightly lower energy performance ($\approx 0.3$) dB.
+Nevertheless, configuration ``$3$" has extremely lower complexity ($N_{\text{s}}=20$) in comparison to ($N_{\text{s}}=200$).
+Finally, we compare the configurations ``$7$" and ``$4$".
+Both configurations have similar energy performance, while ``$4$" has slightly worst $BW$ occupancy with an increase of $\approx 0.04$.
+However, in terms of complexity, ``$4$" has a notably lower number of states ($N_{\text{s}}=8$) compared to ``$7$" ($N_{\text{s}}=64$).
+Moreover, ``$4$" reveals a similar $BW$ occupancy to GMSK, while ``$7$" has a considerable energy gain of $\approx 2.9$ dB and two times lower complexity in comparison with GMSK.
+Overall, these comparisons reveal that the configurations obtained for the SSB-FSK suggest the best choice in terms of energy-bandwidth and receiver complexity, especially configuration ``$4$".